oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Configuring the cookies with the *SameSite=Strict* attribute (See {{pattern-bff-cookie-security}}) ensures that the BFF's cookies are only included on same-site requests, and not on potentially malicious cross-site requests.

 This defense is adequate if the BFF is never considered to be same-site with any other applications.
-However, it falls short when the BFF is hosted alongside other applications within the same parent domain.
+However, it falls short when the BFF is hosted alongside other applications within the same site, defined as the eTLD+1 (See this definition of {{Site}} for more details).

 For example, subdomains, such as  `https://a.example.com` and `https://b.example.com`, are considered same-site, since they share the same site `example.com`.
-They are considered cross-origin, since origins consist of the tuple *<scheme, host, port>*.
+They are considered cross-origin, since origins consist of the tuple *<scheme, hostname, port>*.
 As a result, a subdomain takeover attack against `b.example.com` can enable CSRF attacks against the BFF of `a.example.com`.
 Technically, this attack should be identified as a "Same-Site But Cross-Origin Request Forgery" attack.

 ##### Cross-Origin Resource Sharing (CORS) {#cors}